Kawal Tiger Reserve: The Best Place to See the Big Cats of Telangana

 The Kawal Tiger Reserve is located in Telangana State along the banks of the river Godavari.
 It is one of the richest wildlife habitats in Telangana, with a population of tigers, leopards, sloth bears, and Indian bison.
 The reserve has a total area of 1015.35 square kilometres and was established in 2012.

-Kawal Tiger Reserve.
+Location of Kawal Tiger reserve

 Along the Godavari River banks, the Kawal Tiger Reserve in Telangana State is part of the Deccan Peninsula’s central highlands.
 The reserve is located in the Sahyadri Mountain Ranges and has a diversified ecology that includes dense forests, grasslands, open areas, rivers, streams, and water bodies.
+The reserve ranges in elevation from 200 to 900 meters above sea level.

 Timeline of Kawal Tiger Reserve.